Dune: Prophecy: Development

 In November 2016, Legendary Entertainment had acquired the film and television rights for the 1965 novel Dune by Frank Herbert from his estate.
 Legendary eventually contacted Denis Villeneuve to direct a two-part film adaptation of the novel by the next month, and was confirmed as director by February 2017.
-Legendary Television announced a full series order of Dune: The Sisterhood in June 2019, produced for WarnerMedia's then-streaming service HBO Max.
+Legendary Television announced a full series order of Dune: The Sisterhood in June 2019, produced for WarnerMedia's then-unnamed streaming service.
 The series would focus on the Bene Gesserit order and serve as a prequel to Villeneuve's 2021 film Dune, based on material from Dune and the 2012 prequel novel Sisterhood of Dune by Brian Herbert and Kevin J. Anderson.
 Villeneuve was set to direct and produce the series' pilot with Jon Spaihts writing the screenplay.
 Both would serve as executive producers alongside Byron Merritt, Kim Herbert, Kevin J. Anderson, and Herbert's son, Brian.
 Villeneuve said, "The Bene Gesserit have always been fascinating to me.
 Focusing a series around that powerful order of women seemed not only relevant and inspiring but a dynamic setting for the television series."

 Shortly after its announcement, the project received criticism for its lack of female creatives except for Herbert's granddaughter, Kim Herbert.
 Dana Calvo was hired in July 2019 to serve as showrunner alongside Spaihts.
 In November 2019, Spaihts left the series to focus on Dune: Part Two (2024).
 The Hollywood Reporter reported that Legendary Television was "not happy" with Spaihts's early work as showrunner and opted to remove him.
 Diane Ademu-John had been hired as the new showrunner by July 2021.
 As production of Dune: Part Two progressed, Villeneuve was no longer able to direct and was replaced by Johan Renck as director for the first two episodes in April 2022.
 Shortly after production began, Diane Ademu-John had exited the project as co-showrunner but remained the executive producer; this left Alison Schapker as the sole showrunner.
 In February 2023, Renck also exited the project, resulting in the project being on hiatus.
 He was replaced that June by Anna Foerster, who would direct multiple episodes, including the pilot.
 In November 2023, the series was retitled Dune: Prophecy and set to release on Warner Bros.
 Discovery's streaming service, Max.
 In November 2024, Schapker explained that the series would explore multiple time periods, with the characters' pasts adapted from the Great Schools of Dune novel trilogy, and the present timeline original to the television series.
 In December 2024, HBO renewed the series for a second season.